jedi-academy/example-ferries-standalone/README.md

         /assets
             ferry.png

-It also incorporates the Caboose package from the Jedi Academy, so that we can use the formfields helper; we don't need BootStrap or the Caboose library.
+It also incorporates the [Caboose package](https://github.com/jedi-academy/package-caboose), so that we can use the formfields helper; we don't need BootStrap or the Caboose library.

 ##Converting this standalone app into a distributed pair of apps

 This app is a good candidate for teasing apart into distributed system components.
-The ferry schedule data could be managed centrally, and the field would be opened for a number of client apps (for instance for different UI paradigms, or integrated into business partners' websites).
+The ferry schedule data could be managed centrally, which would provide opportunities for a number of client apps (for instance for different UI paradigms, or integrated into business partners' websites).
 The client apps would share the same up-to-date data, managed by the server app.

-There are two related repositories:
-- example-ferries-server, which has suitable endpoints for clients to access port information and to request filtered sailing lists, and
-- example-ferries-client, which uses appropriate distributed system glue to make requests of the server.

 The most sensible solution, to me, is to modify our Ferryschedules model, so that it makes remote requests to get data, rather than extracting it from